AdmiralFirefox/lesson-plan-maker/README.md

   - Course Description
   - Course Goals/Objectives (What would students expect when completing the course)
   - Course Structure
-  - Targe Audience
+  - Target Audience
   - Unit Number: Topic Title
-    - Things that needed to be discussed on this unit
+    - Things that needed to be discussed on this unit.
-    - A simple activity to assess the student's learning on this unit
+    - A simple activity to assess the student's learning on this unit.

 <br />